 Team Fishent decided it was time for a solution after seeing this global problem.
 Fishent used an electronic nose using machine learning and artificial intelligence and implemented it into a final product that finds data using a fish’s label to determine the entire shelf life of that product.
 As a result, consumers will be able to reduce food waste.

-Every team in bootcamp worked with a mentor to help guide them towards crafting a successful pitch.
 Team Fishent worked with Anastasia Ashman and Pamela Day to help understand how large their market size is and how to build a proper business model.

 After preparing a business model, team Fishent learned where they could potentially earn money, how much money they need in order to develop the product in various locations worldwide, and how to calculate the burn rate (a measure of how long Fishent can be sustainable until sales rise).